xiamx/ssr-proxy/README.md

 # SSR-Proxy — Server-Side Rendering Proxy

-Prerender your single page app for better SEO and support on legacy browsers
+Prerender your single page app for better SEO and support on legacy browsers.

+SSR-Proxy is a HTTP proxy which you can put in front of your existing Single Page App server to achieve server-side rendering.
+With SSR-Proxy, we take a different approach in Server-Side Rendering.
+Instead of rendering frontend components in Nodejs, we use an actual headless browser — PhantomJS to render SPA and proxy the rendered HTML to the client.

 ## Demo